cmstead/chrisstead.net/source/_posts/2025-03-30-write-tests-during-your-interview.md

 Solving toy problems often leads to unexpected discoveries.
 These discoveries come in three flavors:

 - Germane work: this work is part of the task at hand
-- New tasks: these are requirements that were not obvious at first blush but need attentio
+- New tasks: these are requirements that were not obvious at first blush but need attention
 - Extraneous discovery: These discoveries set a boundary for what is in and out of scope

 While working on a task, pause on each discovery and decide if it is germane to the current task or not.
 Every discovery deserves consideration, but not everyone deserves your effort.
 If a discovery is not germane, is it extraneous or not?
 Capture your thoughts as you go.
 Interviewers want to know if you are considering these concerns.